shuraash/ash.shiva/README.md

 But it works.

-Was a goal this code works from /src in a browser without any building tools.
+Was a goal : this code works from /src in the browser without any building tools (but was needded add one very simple,  to split html/js/scc, it's h_includer.mjs).

 And, at other side, I'm wanna show skills with building tools.